joinpursuit/Pursuit-Core-iOS/fundamentals/loops/README.md

 <details>
 <summary><b>Solution</b></summary>

->With the current break as-is, once we find the combination of i and j whose product is equal to `product`, we break the outerloop which would subsequently stop the nested innerloop as well.
-If we don't break the outerloop, the outerloop would continue to execute until it reaches the upperbound of its range.
-Not breaking the outerloop has the same effect as not breaking at all.
+>With the current break, once we find the combination of i and j whose product is equal to `product`, we break the outer loop which would subsequently stop the nested inner loop as well.
+If we don't break the outer loop, the outer loop would continue to execute until it reaches the upper bound of its range.
+Not breaking the outer loop has the same effect as not breaking at all.

 </details>